German beer festivals are considered the best by most of the beer aficionados.

 Art of attending German beer festivals

-– While Germany produces one third of the World’s beer varieties, they lag behind in beer consumption.
-While at the beer festival don’t expose your ignorance by going ga-ga about how the Germans drink so much beer.
+Tip: While attending German beer festivals, don’t expose your ignorance by going ga-ga about how the Germans drink so much beer.

-– While the Americans and the English have the same beer glass for all kinds of beers, Germans use different types of glass for different beer.
+5. While the Americans and the English have the same beer glass for all kinds of beers, Germans use different types of glass for different beer.
 Don’t refuse a beer being offered in Germany just because you didn’t like the glass it is being served in.

 Best beer drinking festivals of Germany